iCliniq Logo

 11. Are you on any medications already?
 If yes, please give details.

-MRI brain with contrast including bilateral inner ear sections and cerebrospinal fluid (CSF) flow study.
-MRI whole spine.
+Please undergo an MRI of the brain with contrast, including bilateral inner ear sections and cerebrospinal fluid (CSF) flow study, and a whole spine MRI.

 Review the above-mentioned information for better understanding and further judgment.